The-Marcy-Lab-School/express-1.2-assignment/README.md

 Also, that funky `#all` means it's a [*private* class property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields).
 No one outside can access it, that's why we call `Book.list()` externally, and not just `Book.all`.

 OK!
 Let's run `npm i` and `npm start` in our terminal, get our Postman ready for queries, and start building!
-You can also do `npm run test:w` to have Jest continuously test your server on save.
+You can also do `npm run test:w` to have Jest continuously test the server on save.

-### Wait, where did my books go?
+### A final heads up: in-memory data gets reset
-Since we're using in memory storage, our data isn't permanent.
-As long as our server is running, we have access to same Books data.
-However, when the server restarts, all that data will be reset.
+Our only source of data storage is our class property, which means it isn't permanent.
+As long as our server is running, we have access to same Book instances.
+However, when the server restarts (which nodemon does on every time we edit and save our code), all that data will be reset.
 We'll use DBs next week, but for now keep this behavior in mind.
 It's not a bug, it's simply how things work.

 # Question 1: GET /books
 First up, lets create a route that returns a list of all our books.
 Let's make it a `GET` request because we don't need to *send* a body.
 If we have no books, then our API should send back an empty array.

-- **HTTP Verb:** GET
+- **HTTP Verb:** `GET`
 - **url:** /books
 - **expected response:** An array of `Books` or an empty array
 - **status code**: Always `200`

-If you need some clues about `send`ing responses and `status` codes, check out the `delete` route!

 ----------------------------------------------------------------

 # Question 2: POST /books
 Now that we can read our books, we should be able to send over some data and create them.
-If we `POST`ed data like
+If we `POST`ed data like:

 ```json
 { "title": "The Great Gatsby" }